 The impairment provisions for financial assets and contract assets are based on assumptions about risk of default and their expected loss.
-The Group and the Company use judgement in making these assumptions and selecting inputs to the impairment calculation, based on the Group's and the Company's history, existing market conditions as well as forward-looking estimates including the possible impact of COVID-19 endemic at the end of each reporting period.
+The Group and the Company use judgement in making these assumptions and selecting inputs to the impairment calculation, based on the Group's and the Company's history, existing market conditions as well as forward-looking estimates at the end of each reporting period.